 Depart hotel for your included bus tour of New Orleans which will take you from Canal Street to the French Quarter.
 You will also visit “Riverwalk” and the Garden District, Jackson Square, where the Louisiana Purchase was signed and “Faubourg Treme,” the oldest black neighbourhood in America.
 You’ll also see where Jean Lafitte, the pirate, lived and carried out many of his illicit activities.
 You may want to consider a stroll along Riverwalk to visit and shop in its many unique shops and sidewalk cafes.
 The balance of your day will be free.

 Explore and shop the streets of New Orleans on your own today.
-Your hotel concierge will be happy to offer suggestions or make dinner reservations for you.
+Your hotel concierge and Tour Director will be happy to offer suggestions or make dinner reservations for you.